 DD: Listening back through your various EPs and LPs made me realise how keen you seem to try new things.
 Are you able to discern a particular urge or vision you have with making music in general?

 Zola Jesus: It's about saying something.
 Whether in sound or lyric, there is a point to make.
 I like the challenge of trying to get that point across in different ways.

 DD: Do you find it weird that you might get grouped with (I'm talking on a wider genre/blog-covered basis here) where strong vocals or lyrics can be hidden behind more stylized/surface aesthetics?

 Zola Jesus: I find it more obtuse to be grouped in general.
 You know there is oversaturation when you become part of a group.
 A person only needs one blue and one green, one Steely Dan and one Whitehouse.
 Just be lucky to be the One, or else you're just excessive.
 If I get hint that I'm not the One I will have no reason to continue doing this.

 DD: Obviously your making music for yourself but do you ever feel any pressure or general weirdness about how blogs and the internet might effect music at the moment?

 Zola Jesus: Blogs are just noise.
 There is freedom in misanthropy.

-DD: I feel like (even if it's only from an internet perspective) that there are lots of similarities between you and bands like Peaking Lights and Dead Luke (who plays live with you, right?).
+DD: I feel like (even if it's only from an internet perspective) that there are lots of similarities between you and bands like Peaking Lights and Dead Luke.
 Are there any peers with who you feel particularly aligned with in terms of ideas and aesthetics?